golovewkin/react-materialUI-firebase-starter/README.md

 2. Create a firebase project
 3. Create Auth project inside your firebase project and set providers (email and Google)
 4. Create web app in your firebase project and get credentials
-   1. Put your credentials in .env.production.example and rename it to .env.production
+   1. Put your credentials in .env.example and rename it to .env
    2. Create firestore database storage and 'users' collection
    3. Setup firestore rules --current
 5. Change title in index.html and favicons